MicrosoftDocs/power-automate-docs/articles/ui-flows/setup.md

 Before you can use your device to create UI flows, you'll need to ensure it meets the requirements outlined here.

 > [!TIP]
 > Before you create a UI flow, check the [list of connectors](https://flow.microsoft.com/connectors/) to see if the application you want to automate already has a connector.
-If it does, consider creating a flow instead of a UI flow.
+If it does, consider creating a cloud flow instead of a UI flow.
 You might also build your [own connector](https://docs.microsoft.com/connectors/custom-connectors/).

 ## Prerequisites